lena-han/datascoop/content/posts/met-camp.md

 The exhibit opened three days after the 2019 Camp-themed Met Gala.
 It is organized in three stages: the first stage explores the historical development of Camp; the second stage uses excerpts of Sontag’s essay to characterize Camp; the third stage is a massive, sensational room filled with Camp fashion.
 The dozens of pieces exhibited in this final room are witty, extravagant, and self-aware.

 ![Assorted Camp Pieces](/images/CampPieces.png)
-<sup>From left to right: Manish Arora’s Carousel Dress; Jeremy Scott’s TV Dinner Dress; Franco Moschino’s Ballerina Dress</sup>
+<sup>Manish Arora’s Carousel Dress; Jeremy Scott’s TV Dinner Dress; Franco Moschino’s Ballerina Dress</sup>

 <sub><sup> Photos by Alexandra Charitan, Roadtrippers</sup></sub>

 Revisiting Sontag’s original essay, though, reveals how the Met adopted a sanitized, audience-pleasing version of Camp.